NHSDigital/dtos-cohort-manager/docs/user-guides/Sign_Git_commits.md

 Copy the long form of the GPG Key ID you'd like to use, in this case it would be `3AA5C34371567BD2`

 Once you have your GPG key you can run the below command to print the GPG key ID, in ASCII armor format.
-Replace `3AA5C34371567BD2` with your gpg key id.
+Replace `3AA5C34371567BD2` with your GPG key id.

 ```shell
 gpg --armor --export 3AA5C34371567BD2